 Syrian refugees: “One meal a day is all we can afford”

-Sabra in Beirut, Lebanon, is home to a new wave of refugees: families fleeing the conflict in Syria.
+Sabra in Beirut, Lebanon, was originally built in 1949 as a refugee camp for Palestinians.
+Today it is home to a new wave of refugees: families fleeing the conflict in Syria.

 Seven months ago, 8-year-old Aamina (pictured above) had to flee from her home town Aleppo to Lebanon.
 “We were the last ones to leave our neighbourhood.
 All the houses were bombed.
 The streets were full of rubble and dirt.
 It looked like a ghost town.”

 This is Aamina’s new home in Sabra, one of the most impoverished and highly populated parts of Beirut.
 Set up more than 60 years ago as a camp for Palestinian refugees, in the past months and years, more and more Syrian refugees like Aamina and her family have arrived.
 They cannot afford to live anywhere else.

 In this tiny room Aamina sleeps with her grandmother, her mother and her three siblings.
 Her oldest sister, who is 14 years old, just got married to a 25-year old.
 Her mother explains: “All of us can eat only one meal a day; we have nothing but this small room.
 I did not have enough money to take care all of my children.
 But she was just a child; she was still playing with dolls.”